damianmcdonald/ejb-clustered-timer/readme.md

 The Timer is being created programmatically and it is *persisted* every time that the application starts.

-This number of registered Timers can be calculated as:
+The number of registered Timers can be calculated as:

 `number of Timers registered = (number of domain nodes) + (number of times each node has been restarted)`